Tips-Discord/Cwelium/README.md

 </details>

 ## 📝 Licensing
+*Please read the license, as failure to do so may result in legal action.*

 This program is distributed under Custom [AGPL v3.0](https://github.com/Tips-Discord/Cwelium/blob/main/LICENSE).
 Please ensure proper credit is given to this project.